Last Updated on May 9, 2021 by Henry John

 Tesla became more valuable than Ford and General Motors combined in January 2020 and in December 2020 it became worth more than the 9 largest automakers.
 And yes, Tesla is a technology stock, stupid.

 Almost everybody invested in the stock market in 2020 is excited with the returns the market produced.
-Nonetheless, the 2020 page is almost closed and the next page, 2021, is about to open.
+Nonetheless, the 2020 page is almost closed and the next page, 2021, has opened.

 Now is the morning after the party.
 It is about time seasoned and beginner stock market investors reorganize/strategize their portfolios for 2021.

 Many analysts and investors are shouting out loud that a stock market crash in 2021 is imminent.
-They think that the market is currently overvalued and we should expect a correction of the overvaluation come 2021.
+They think that the market is currently overvalued and we should expect massive ‘corrections’.

 So should we all be scared, save our 2020 fortune and avoid the market entirely in 2021?